Cleveland Browns: Logos

 The Browns are the only National Football League team without a helmet logo.
-The logoless helmet serves as the Browns' official logo.
+As such, the logoless helmet serves as the Browns' official logo.
 The organization has used several promotional logos throughout the years; players' numbers were painted on the helmets from 1957 to 1960; and an unused "CB" logo was created in 1965.
 But for much of their history, the Browns' helmets have been an unadorned burnt orange color with a top stripe of dark brown (officially called "seal brown") divided by a white stripe.

 The team has had various promotional logos throughout the years, such as the "Brownie Elf" mascot or a Brown "B" in a white football.
 While Art Modell did away with the elf in the mid-1960s (believing it to be too childish), its use has been revived since the team's return in 1999.
-The popularity of the Dawg Pound section at First Energy Stadium has led to a brown and orange dog being used for various Browns functions.
+The popularity of the Dawg Pound section at Huntington Bank Field has led to a brown and orange dog being used for various Browns functions.
 But overall, the orange, logo-less helmet continues as the primary trademark of the Cleveland Browns.
 The Browns have used special commemorative logos during individual seasons, such as the 1999 logo to celebrate the team's return to the NFL, a 60th-anniversary logo for the 2006 season, and a 75th-anniversary logo in 2021.

 The current logos and wordmarks were introduced on February 24, 2015, with the helmet design remaining largely as is, the only differences being minor color changes to the shade of orange used on the helmet and the facemask being changed from gray to brown.
+A new secondary "dawg" logo was introduced in 2023.
+The logo, featuring a bull mastiff dog, was created by graphic designer Houston Mark and was the winning entry of a fan vote.
+It features numerous small homages to the city of Cleveland, state of Ohio, and the team's history.

-For the 2022 season - by virtue of a fan poll - the Brownie elf logo is featured at midfield at First Energy Stadium.
+By virtue of a fan poll, a version of the Brownie elf logo was featured at midfield at Huntington Bank Field from 2022 to 2024.
+The team reverted to the helmet logo for 2025, though the Brownie elf is still featured on banners around the perimeter of the field.

 Uniforms

-The original designs of the jerseys, pants, and socks remained mostly the same, but the helmets went through many significant revisions throughout the years.
-The Browns uniforms saw their first massive change prior to the 2015 season.
+The designs of the jerseys, pants, and socks remained mostly the same, but the helmets have seen revisions over the years.
+The Browns uniforms saw their first big change before the 2015 season.